kiok46/arcc/README.md

         // passedTime is the number of blocks passed after the last transaction was done and is used to calculate the remainingTime. int passedTime = int(tx.locktime) - int(validFrom);
         require(passedTime >= 0);

         // Require that the locktime of the transaction is less than the expiration.
         // After expiration the contract will only be spendable by the Payer. require(int(tx.locktime) <= int(expiration));

-        // Default values to handle the case of epoch == 0. int newRemainingAmount = sameMaxAmountPerEpoch;
+        // Default values to handle the case of epoch == 0 and when new epoch has started. int newRemainingAmount = sameMaxAmountPerEpoch - amount;

         // The assignment newRemainingTime = sameEpoch enforces that the next epoch has started but this variable can be overwritten if conditions are different.
         // Useful for cases when: Epoch == 0 or timeDifference(defined later) == 0.
         int newRemainingTime = sameEpoch;

         if (sameEpoch != 0){
-            newRemainingAmount = sameMaxAmountPerEpoch - amount;

             // timeDifference == 0(defined below), marks the beginning of a new epoch.
-            // Start of a new epoch also means end of the previous one, just like a day in real life. that's why the value of remainingTime should never be 0. except epoch = 0.
+            // Start of a new epoch also means end of the previous one, just like a day in real life.

-            int timeDifference = int(remainingTime) - (passedTime % sameEpoch);
+            // that's why the value of remainingTime should never be 0. except epoch = 0. int timeDifference = int(remainingTime) - (passedTime % sameEpoch);
             if (timeDifference > 0) {
                 // Inside the same timeframe window. i.e same epoch.